lxr-lixiaorui/TADAIE/README.md

 - Then, start composing your article, after finishing, click <p style="color:blue; border: 4px soild">'Submit'</p>You need to wait for about one minute(Maybe a process bar will be add later :) ), and the report will appear, click the word: *"Download Report · HTML Version"* to download the report(Maybe a PDF version will be available soon :) )

+## key codes
+- If **debug:True** is in your response, then it'll return a fixed, pre-generated report, which is convenient to debug and add new features without consuming usage of your API.

+- If **AllowOvertime:True** is in your response, then even if time is over, it won't submit automatically.
+Submission only occur when the 'Submit' button is clicked.